Dulles International Airport Main Terminal: Completion

 Thirteen airlines had leased space at the airport by late 1961.
 That November, the FAA awarded a concession for the terminal's bars and restaurants.
 The FAA paid $4.6 million for the terminal's first 20 mobile lounges that month, but the airlines hesitated at paying the cost.
 The airlines were also reluctant to give the FAA specifications for space at the terminal until they knew how much their leases would cost.
 As such, that December, Halaby threatened to take over the design of each airline's spaces unless the airlines provided specifications within two weeks.
 By then, the control tower was 60% complete.
 The airlines agreed to lease the Main Terminal's 456 ft ticket counter in January 1962, having petitioned for a longer counter.
 Disputes over fees continued until that June, when the FAA and the airlines agreed on a schedule of operating fees for the mobile lounges and the terminal's space.

 The terminal's contractors began working double shifts in April 1962 after Halaby threatened to penalize contractors for not completing the terminal by October 1.
 During mid-1962, the FAA solicited bids for the construction of service spaces for the airlines.
 Builders had difficulties constructing the windows; as late as June 1962, none of the glass had been installed.
 Workers eventually built a custom protractor to cut the glass.
 Because the windows were to slope outward, workers fitted gaskets around each window to prevent them from tipping over.
 The FAA announced in August 1962 that the terminal and the rest of the airport would be dedicated that November.
 By then, workers were finishing the interior, while airport staff were practicing with the mobile lounges.
 Numerous shops had been leased out, and additional retailers leased space at the terminal that October.
 As late as a few days before the opening, many parts of the terminal were still incomplete.
-The final cost was estimated at approximately $16 million.
+The final cost was estimated at $16 million.